IamSreeman/IamSreeman.github.io/pages/collections/vegan.md

 <img src="{{site.baseurl}}/images/other/AbolitionistApproach.jpg" width="500"/>
 <br>

 This is easily the most important argument for veganism.
-Maybe after some centuries we will be advanced enough to kill animals and eat their dead bodies without causing pollution, cancer, heart diseases etc. **Even then** it is not morally OK to not be a vegan because of the ethical issues.
+Maybe after some centuries we will be advanced enough to kill animals and eat their dead bodies without causing pollution, cancer, heart diseases etc. **But even then** it is not morally OK to not be a vegan because of the ethical issues.

 >“Today more than ninety per cent of all large animals are domesticated.
 Consider the chicken, for example.
 Ten thousand years ago it was a rare bird confined to small niches of South Asia.
 Today billions of chickens live on almost every continent and island, bar Antarctica.
 The domesticated chicken is probably the most widespread bird in the annals of planet Earth.
 If you measure success in terms of numbers, chickens, cows and pigs are the most successful animals ever.
 Alas, domesticated species paid for their unparalleled collective success with unprecedented individual suffering.”